fieryhenry/tbcml/README.md

 yet)

-I've spent so much time working on this project because I've changed my mind on what this tool should do and how to structure it, but due to all of the re-writes, it really doesn't look like it.
+I've spent so much time working on this project because I've changed my mind on what this library should do and how to structure it, but due to all of the re-writes, it really doesn't look like it.
 So I would really appricate it if you considered donating to my kofi: